yappabe/IvoryGoogleMapBundle/README.md

 - Symfony 3.x support
 - API key support

-# README

-The bundle provides an integration of the [Ivory Google Map](https://github.com/egeloen/ivory-google-map) library for your Symfony2 project.
+The bundle provides an integration of the [Ivory Google Map](https://github.com/yappabe/ivory-google-map) library for your Symfony2 project.

 ## Documentation